Corpus Christi Drunk Driving Accident Injury Law Firm

 Some drivers drink and get behind the wheel without acknowledging the dangers.
 They share the road with careful, sober drivers and sometimes cause collisions.
 As alcohol limits their ability to think, their driving skills diminish.
 A drunk driver loses their sense of reason, their reaction time, and their ability to skillfully maneuver a car.
 While under the influence of alcohol, drivers speed, drive recklessly, and participate in other risky behaviors that can cause major crashes and catastrophic losses.
 When the person is driving a large truck or commercial vehicle, the force of an accident can easily total a car and fatally injure its occupants.

 When someone drinks and chooses to drive, that decision affects everyone around them.
 A single drunk driving accident has the power to ruin a family’s future.
 Drivers and their passengers sometimes sustain fatal injuries.
 Those who recover may be forced to manage lifelong disabilities.
-When a drunk driver is responsible for these losses, the experienced Personal Injury Lawyers in Corpus Christi at the Patel Firm PLLC are there to hold them accountable.
+When a drunk driver is responsible for these losses, the experienced Corpus Christi Drunk Driving Injury Accident Lawyers at the Patel Firm PLLC are there to hold them accountable.

 We Believe Drunk Drivers Should Pay for the Damages They Cause